Related story: Police arrest more than 90 in nine-hour San Bernardino sweep

 The technology is similar to the biometrics and identification systems that the armed forces have been using for years during combat operations to identify enemy combatants.

-After attempts to hide one's identity by changing facial features and removing fingerprints by abrasive means, the military uses smart technology to match an iris
+After attempts to hide one's identity by changing facial features and removing fingerprints by abrasive means, the military uses smart technology to match an iris scan, a photograph and a fingerprint to come up with the identity of the person scanned.

 "We have all kinds of technology at our fingertips to make it easier to identify the person in question," Ward said.
 "Biometrics is the key to identifying someone and denying the anonymity desired by people that want to stay out of jail."